wesbarnett/thermint/README.md

 Here are example results from adding an OPLS methane (both vdw and electrostatic parameters) to tip3p water using Simpson's rule with 10,000 bootstrap iterations with five blocks.
-The first 10 simulations the vdw parameters varied and the last 10 the Coulomb ones did.
+In the first 10 simulations the vdw parameters varied and in the last 10 the Coulomb ones did.

 ````